jidongxiao/CSCI1200-DataStructures/lectures/24_priority_queues/README.md

 5 4 3 3 1
 ```

-- When using std::priority_queue to store class objects, oftentimes, you need to define a class and overload its function call operator; or use a lambda expression.
+- When using std::priority_queue to store class objects, oftentimes, you need to define a class and overload its function call operator.<!--; or use a lambda expression.-->
 - You can use std::priority_queue as a min heap via using std::greater, as can be seen in this [example](min_heap.cpp):

 ```cpp